 - Low Energy operation

-- Low Noise generation improving the operating environment
+- Low Noise generation improves the operating environment

 - 360o Discharge